 If you have spent any time watching top-level jiu-jitsu players you might have noticed that many of them are quite ripped.
 After all, grappling sports like BJJ and wrestling are some of the most physically demanding sports in the world.
-But what about doing BJJ as a hobby or for a workout?
-Will BJJ get you ripped?
+But will BJJ alone get you ripped?

 Also though I would not accuse anyone in particular of taking performance-enhancing drugs, we can assume that it certainly does happen in the sport.
 That said if you are a natural athlete you never know if the person you are comparing yourself to is taking something to enhance their body.